top of page

 Where Was I? by Hanna Benn

 This piece is a reflective journey through memories, meditating on the emergence and morphing of one's own self-concept and self-confidence.
+The composer wrote the following poem as an inscription for the piece:

 Affection by Molly Joyce